MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 If you are using the unixODBC 2.3.1 driver manager, use the mysql-connector-odbc-5.2.4-1.rhel5.x86\_64.rpm, available on the same site.

-Once you have installed the connector, configure your installation by editing the files 'odbc.ini' and 'odbcinst.ini'.
+After you have installed the connector, configure your installation by editing the files 'odbc.ini' and 'odbcinst.ini'.
 The default location for these is the system /etc folder.
 If you create them somewhere else, you can ensure they are found by setting the following environment variables

 		export ODBCINI=/path/to/odbc.ini